nemikor-solutions/blue-owl-core/INSTALLING.md

 This step is not needed on the main owlcms machine unless it is also used by the announcer or timekeeper.

-- on Windows, obtain the blue-owl.exe self-extracting zip file from **TBC LOCATION**  Execute the file and unzip it to your desktop.
+- on Windows, obtain the blue-owl.exe self-extracting zip file from **[https://github.com/owlcms/blue-owl/releases](https://github.com/owlcms/blue-owl/releases)**  Execute the file and unzip it to your desktop.
-- on macOS or Linux, obtain the Zip from **TBC LOCATION**  and unzip it to a directory of your choice.
+- on macOS or Linux, obtain the blue-owl.zip from **https://github.com/owlcms/blue-owl/releases**  and unzip it to a directory of your choice.

 We then use our command line window to go to the directory and make it available.